College Planning

 Degree Finder http://www.uidaho.edu/degree-finder The University of Idaho’s free online assessment that matches your interests and aptitudes to specific degrees.

-FutureFindr, by the state of Idaho. https://nextsteps.idaho.gov/ Data from the U.S. and Idaho Departments of Labor have been paired with John Holland’s personality types
+FutureFindr, by the state of Idaho. https://nextsteps.idaho.gov/ Data from the U.S. and Idaho Departments of Labor have been paired with John Holland’s personality types.

 ASVAB (Armed Services Vocational Aptitude Battery) was originally designed to predict future academic and occupational success in military occupations.
 However, the ASVAB assesses academic ability and predicts success in a wide variety of occupations. http://www.asvabprogram.com/